skni-kod/MicrOS/README.md

 * Full support for the FAT12, FAT16 and FAT32 filesystems
 * Hard disk drive support
 * Shell and other important applications
-* More advanced scheduler with priorites and IO blocking
+* More advanced scheduler with priorities and IO blocking
 * Rest of the C standard library functions

-## TODO (?)
-* Abstraction layer between OS and devices
-* Support for network cards (and protocols related with them)
+* Support for network cards (and protocols related to them)
 * ...

 ## Used tools